26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 Liquid measures must be expressed in the largest whole unit (gallon), and the remaining volume must be expressed in the next largest whole unit (pints and quarts).

-Here are examples for a correct net quantity declaration for 2 1/2 gallons:
+Here are examples of a correct net quantity declaration for 2 1/2 gallons:

 5. Nutrition Labeling